jilliangmeehan/oolong/src/docs.md

 - I use a `6px` border radius for everything
 - Headers and nav links are lowercase; body copy is sentence-case
+- Links are underlined!!!
+- **Unofficial rule:** I don't really like to put Argent Pixel & Departure Mono too close to each other if I can avoid it

 ### header rules